Chapter 31: Propagating plants and developing new plants

 Propagation by seeds is probably the most familiar process to most of us.
 For annual species grown as crops, propagation only requires the discipline to store seeds for the next season.
 Unlike asexual reproduction, sexual reproduction can result in variation.
 Variation has positive and negative effects on farming.
 On the one hand it allows for crop improvement and the production of novel plants (see below).
 On the other hand crop uniformity is generally helpful to agriculture because it makes cultural practices (e.g. planting and harvesting) more easily handled.
 Significant to crop variability is the breeding system of the crop.
 If the crop has a closed breeding system (Chapter 17) as the result of being apomictic or from having a bisexual flower and being self fertile, then offspring are likely to be the same as their parents and a crop may show little variation.
 Additionally, if a novel plant does appear, a closed breeding system makes it easier for a farmer to perpetuate plants with that specific feature.
 For instance, an important characteristic for cereal grains is to have ‘non-shattering’ heads, meaning inflorescences that do not shed their seeds, holding them on the plant and making harvesting easier.
 With a closed breeding system, seeds from non-shattering heads are likely to pass that feature on to their offspring since they may have no sexual process at all (apomixis) or are most likely to breed with themselves.
 In contrast, plants with a more open breeding system are more likely to be variable, with offspring that don’t all look alike and don’t necessarily look like their parent.
 And when a plant with favorable characteristics is found, it is more difficult to perpetuate these features through time.
 In fact, it is likely that these features will disappear quickly, from being ‘washed out’ by breeding with individuals that do not possess the feature.
 It is also significant that population size and reproductive isolation influence variability.
 A population of plants with an open breeding system may be very uniform if the population is small and reproductively isolated from other populations of the same plant, as can be the case for crop species.

 Even before an understanding of the basis of genetics was developed the phenomenon of ‘inbreeding depression’, had been noted: the decline in vigor in populations that are continually inbreeding.
 The degree to which this happens varies among species.
 It is probably not surprising that inbreeding depression is not a generally a problem for species with closed breeding systems.
 But for plants with open breeding systems, inbreeding can cause substantial reductions in crop yield.
 This was recognized by farmers and was part of the reason that seed companies, who took steps to avoid this problem, developed a clientele.
 Early in the 20th century plant breeders realized that although inbreed lines show reduced vigor, a ‘hybrid cross’ between two inbreed lines, produced plants that were more vigorous than either of the parental lines before they had been inbreed.
 Central to the production of hybrid seed is the need to control who breeds with whom.
 The technique requires that multiple generations bred only with close relatives, something that is easily accomplished by having populations isolated from each other.
 The next step is more difficult: ensuring that the inbreed lines NOT breed within the population but instead breed with individuals of another inbreed line.
 This was first done with corn, a plant with separate male and female flowers that are located in different parts of the plant.
-Crossing of inbreed lines can be accomplished by removing the male flowers (detasseling) from one inbreed line, thereby making these plants solely female and ensuring that if any seed is produced the male parent has come from a separate plant, usually from a second inbreed line that was planted nearby.
+Crossing of inbreed lines can be accomplished by removing the male flowers (detasseling) from one inbreed line, thereby making these plants solely female and ensuring that any seed produced had a male parent from a separate plant, usually from a second inbreed line that was planted nearby.
 Hybrid corn was first developed in the 1930’s and became the dominant seed source by 1950, with yields increasing dramatically.

 Large scale production of pure hybrid seed is nearly impossible in plants with perfect flowers (both male and female structures in the same flower).
 However, botanists discovered that it is possible to make plants with perfect flowers become unisexual.
 In the late 18th century workers noticed that not all pollen was viable and the ability to produce viable pollen sometimes often showed maternal inheritance.
 Later work indicated that there were cytoplasmic (i.e. non-nuclear) factors, inherited maternally (in plastids), that influence the production of viable pollen.
 Thus, geneticists were able to produce plants that were ‘male sterile’, not able to produce viable pollen.
 Having plants that were unisexual (female) made the crosses that were needed to produce hybrid seed much more feasible.
 Hybrid seed production was further enhanced when ‘restorer genes’ were found that would restore the ability to make viable pollen.
 This allowed breeders to two cross two lines, one of which was unisexual, yet have the resulting hybrid produce flowers that are fully functional.
 Because of cytoplasmic male sterility the number of plants for which hybrid seed could be produced increased dramatically.
 Another means to the same end is the use of ‘chemical hybridizing agents’, chemicals that make plants male (usually) sterile.